rsdoiel/antenna/archives/2025/columns_2025.32.md

 ---

-## Trump's political hack nominee for the Bureau of Labor Statistics is already monkeying with the data.
+## Trump’s political hack nominee for the Bureau of Labor Statistics is already monkeying with the data.

 date: 2025-08-12, from: Robert Reich's blog

-The Senate mustn't confirm him
+The Senate mustn&#8217;t confirm him

 <br>